goodkarma-xx/gk-api/README.md

 The brand new Good Karma API
 =============================

 We're excited to announce v1 of the [Good Karma API](http://goodkarmaapp.com).
 With only a few HTTP calls, you can let your customers, users, or visitors to your site give to nonprofits of their choice.
-It's a simple way to align your brand with the interests of your users as well as having tax deductible benefits.
+It's a simple way to align your brand with the interests of your users -- and it has tax deductible benefits.

 If you are interested in trying it out, please contact us [here] (mailto:api@thegoodkarma.co) and we will hook you up with an api key.